juseg/slides/_talks/251203-ncu-bowdoin.md

 ---
 date: 2025-12-03
-title: Measuring shear and stress in Bowdoin Glacier Northwest Greenland
+title: Temperature, shear and stress in Bowdoin Glacier Northwest Greenland
 description: seminar at the Taiwan Polar Institute
 author: |
   Julien Seguinot, Evgeny A. Podolsky, Ralf Greve, Shin Sugiyama, and